MathiasGruber/TheNinjaRPG/README.md

-# TheNinja-RPG - Core 4
+# :tada: TheNinja-RPG - Core 4 :tada:

 This is the official source code for the game [www.TheNinja-RPG.com](www.TheNinja-RPG.com).

-# Setting up locally
+# :computer: Setting up locally

 The codebase relies on a variety of external services for e.g. auth, websockets, database, etc - all of these have free tiers more than capable of sustaining local development.
 To get up and running, it is therefore required to sign up for free accounts on the following services: